Equilibrium Constant Definition

 J. Willard Gibbs, a famous scientist who studied the energy present in reactions, showed that the equilibrium constant was directly related to the amount of free energy change that occurs during a reaction, denoted ∆G. Gibbs showed that every reaction has a standard free-energy change, or ∆G°.
 While the total free energy change of each reaction is also governed by the initial concentrations of chemicals, the standard free energy is calculated with the equation below, using the equilibrium constant of the equation.

 This equation shows that the standard free energy change is simply another way of describing the driving forces of a reaction, and which way they will proceed.
 While the equilibrium constant tells us whether we will have more reactant or products at the end of a reaction, it does not hint at how fast this reaction would take place.
 This is known as the rate constant and is denoted by a lowercase k.
 The rate constant is related to a variety of other equations related to the speed at which reactions happen.
 The equilibrium constant is important to a number of biological reaction, as seen in the examples below.

 Examples of Equilibrium Constant

 Ionization of Water

 The equilibrium constant of this reaction can be measured by the electrical conductivity of water, which is determined by the concentration of (H3O+).
 Hydronium ions pass an electrical signal in the form of the transfer of electrons, which can be measured by sensitive electrical equipment.
-Thus, the equilibrium constant of water has been measured by sensitive electrical equipment to be 1.8 x 10-16, meaning water has a much higher probability of being the reactant H2O than becoming the hydronium ion.
+Thus, the equilibrium constant of water has been measured by sensitive electrical equipment to be 1.8 x 10-16, meaning the water has a much higher probability of being the reactant H2O, as opposed to becoming the hydronium ion.
 The process can be seen in the image below.